1. Introduction to thermal expansion and creep in metals

 Thermography is an imaging technique used to obtain the temperature profile of a radiating body.
 The camera uses sensors to detect and map the infrared radiation emitted by objects or surfaces.
 Image conversion takes place by calibrating the emissivity parameters of the material, which are defined by the state of the surface and vary as a function of temperature.
 Therefore, based on the measurements taken, the emissivities of the material were calibrated in order to build the thermal profile of the chimneys.

-After the measurements and based on the gas temperature records from the company's thermocouples, it could be seen that the three chimneys had different temperatures, which varied throughout the day.
-Therefore, various combinations of temperature distribution between the chimneys were evaluated, following the recording trend of some days of operation.
+As a result, after taking measurements and based on the gas temperature records obtained by the company's thermocouples, it was observed that the three chimneys had different temperatures, which varied throughout the day.
+Therefore, several combinations of temperature distribution between the chimneys were evaluated, following the trend recorded over several days of operation.

 Figure 7 shows one of the thermographic images captured, while Figure 8 shows the temperature distribution between the chimneys.
 In addition to the temperature loads, other actions were considered to determine the load combinations evaluated.